alexpohl/alexpohl.github.io/_pages/FOAM_howto.md

 ## Launching the simulation

-While in the run directory, submit the job (`qsub pbs.foam16p.script`).
+While in the run directory, load the right modules for FOAM (as listed in file `pbs.foam16p.script`) and submit the job (`qsub pbs.foam16p.script`).
 You can check the run status using `qstat`(and will be happy at that time to see a proper run name, defined above).
+It looks like the batch job does not work if the right modules are not loaded before submitting it.
 To abort the run, `qdel job-ID`, with `job-ID`being the job number (e.g. 7013515) obtained with the command `qstat`.

 It will take approximatively 4 days to run for 2000 model years.
 Output is written in the `history` output directories (one file every 3 to 4 minutes).
 Useful information can be found during the run in output files `om3.out.4_8.0`and `pccm.out.0720000`.